 The Plan Covers Ambulance services as long as your condition meets the definition of an Emergency Medical Condition.
 Coverage for Emergency Medical Services outside of the service area is the same as coverage within the service area.
-If a Non-Network Provider bills you for a balance between the charges and what the Plan pays, please call BCBSVT customer service at the number listed on the back of your ID card.
+If a Non-Network Provider bills you for a balance between the charges and what the Plan pays, please notify BCBSVT by calling their customer service team at the number on the back of your ID card.
 The Plan will defend against and resolve any request or claim by a Non-Network Provider of Emergency Medical Services.